chaos-genius/chaosgenius-docs/docs/introduction.md

 Chaos Genius is an open-source business observability platform.
 Chaos Genius enables businesses to monitor their KPIs across multiple data sources, and perform automated root cause analysis for any deviation in the KPIs.

-Chaos Genius can help teams reduce their Mean-Time-To-Detect (MTTD) and Mean-Time-To-Resolve (MTTR) for any issues in their business and system KPIs.

-Standard BI dashboards enable data visualization to track how select metrics are trending.
-However, diagnosing why a particular metric or KPI has changed, remains a woefully manual process involving often exporting to excel, slicing & dicing the data, coordination with multiple teams in an organization to identify related events, data quality issues and monitoring externalities.

-With Chaos Genius, we aim to automate the diagnosis and root-cause-analysis for deviations in different business and system KPIs at scale.
+Chaos Genius can help teams reduce their Mean-Time-To-Detect (MTTD) and Mean-Time-To-Resolve (MTTR) for any issues in their business and data KPIs.
+With Chaos Genius, we aim to automate the diagnosis and root-cause-analysis for deviations in different business and data KPIs at scale.

 ## Key Use-Cases